-The license manager is provided with MicroEJ Architectures and this then integrated to Platforms, consequently:
+The license manager is provided with MicroEJ Architectures and then integrated into Platforms, consequently:

 - Evaluation licenses will be shown only if at least one Evaluation Architecture or Platform built from an Evaluation Architecture has been imported in MicroEJ SDK. - Production licenses will be shown only if at least one Production Architecture or Platform built from a Production Architecture has been imported in MicroEJ SDK.